 The Graham School of Management, established in 1983, provides theoretically sound and practically oriented programs to serve the broad needs of students interested in or continuing in the challenging fields of business and management.
 All of the business programs of the Graham School of Management are accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

 Graham School of Management courses are offered evenings, weekends and online to accommodate the needs of working professionals.
-Five terms are scheduled throughout the year, providing students with the option of completing their program in a timely manner.
+Six terms are scheduled throughout the year, providing students with the option of completing their program in a timely manner.

 Faculty and Staff

 M. Chishty, Interim Dean; P. Belsky, Center for Experiential Learning Director; S. Choudhury; V. Cicchirillo; S. Cromlish; B. Cyborski, CPD Administrator; D. Cyze; J. English; I. Ghosh, Accounting and Finance Divisional Chair; S. Hallenbeck, CPD Administrator; B. Hill; M. Hoque; S. Klatka; A. King, Director of Accounting; C. Luczak; N. Mancari, Undergraduate Program Director/Project Manager; R. McNally, Management and Marketing Divisional Chair; H. Mohammadi; R. Mueller; D. Parker; F. Rahman; K. Roberts, Academic Division Coordinator; D. Rook, Office Manager; N. Smith; S. Wang.